 GeneCards Summary for LAMA3 Gene

 LAMA3 (Laminin Subunit Alpha 3) is a Protein Coding gene.
 Diseases associated with LAMA3 include Laryngoonychocutaneous Syndrome and Epidermolysis Bullosa, Junctional, Herlitz Type.
-Among its related pathways are Pathways in cancer and Integrin Pathway.
+Among its related pathways are Syndecan-2-mediated signaling events and Phospholipase-C Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is MIR4758.